kuangzijian/Image-classification-using-pre-trained-VGG16-vs-pre-trained-ResNet18/README.md

 <!-- ABOUT THE PROJECT -->
 ## UAlberta-Multimedia-Master-Program-MM811-2020-Assignment-3

-This is a school project assigned by University of Alberta Mast of Multimedia program.
+This is a school project assigned by University of Alberta Master of Multimedia program.
 This project focuses on topics:
 * Improved Transfer Learning using PyTorch for image classification
-* CNN using VGG16 vs ResNet18
+* CNN using pre-trained VGG16 vs pre-trained ResNet18

 ### Built With
 * [Pytorch](https://github.com/pytorch)